fsi-open/admin-bundle/Resources/doc/menu.md

 ## Custom controllers

-Additionally main menu can contain link to custom controller:
+The menu can also contain links to actions with a custom controller, for example:

 ```yaml
 # app/config/admin_menu.yml